engineering Laboratory (BiMiL)

 BiMiL aims to understand the intrinsic mechanisms of biological morphogenetic processes and develop interdisciplinary research projects that will delineate the universal role in developmental morphogenesis and reveal new insights into tissue engineering

 Tissue engineering integrates many fields of science and engineering in order to design, develop, and test tissue replacements for diseased-damaged tissue or in-vitro drug screening models.
-In the BiMiL, we try to address this problem by utilizing biologically inspired design principles to develop in vitro or ex vivo model system that reconstitute structural, mechanical, and functional complexity of critical tissues and organs.
-Using the model system, we elucidate the cellular response to biological stimuli depending on the geometry and mechanical properties surrounding environments and morphological cues.
+At BiMiL, we address this problem by utilizing biologically inspired design principles to develop in vitro or ex vivo model system that reconstitute structural, mechanical, and functional complexity of critical tissues and organs.
+Through fabricating biosystems through both synthetic and natural biomaterial-based hydrogels, we attempt to elucidate cellular responses to mechanical stimuli of surrounding environments and morphological cues.
 Moreover, we try to explore the use of these models for testing the efficiency and safety of therapeutic drugs, as well as for understanding microscopic mechanism of human disease.

 - 1. P. Kim, M. Abkarian, H. A. Stone*, “Hierarchical folding of elastic membranes under biaxial compressive stress”, Nat.
 Mater.
 10, 952–957 (2011)